Diversity, Inclusivity + Respectful Workplace

 It is also in alignment with our commitment to diversity and inclusion.

-Additionally, we are committed to taking a leadership role in this area and to ensuring that provincial and federal governments’ data collection and reporting connects with our own, so together we can advance Canada’s toward a culture of true equity, diversity and inclusion.
+Additionally, we are committed to taking a leadership role in this area and to ensuring that provincial and federal governments’ data collection and reporting connects with our own, so together we can advance B.C. and Canada toward a culture of true equity, diversity and inclusion.

 A harmonized self-identification data collection process allows Creative BC to monitor the equity performance of its programs and design new measures that achieve greater equity, diversity and inclusion in the creative industries.